vivekpandey1222/Documentation/nagios.md

 **search:** It is a subcommand in a podman tool, it indicates that you want to search for container image images in container registry.

-**nagios:** It is search term or query, here I am looking for container images related to the Nagios monitoring tool.
+**nagios:** I am looking for container images related to the Nagios monitoring tool.

 **This comand is used to pull the nagios container image from docker hub to your local system using podman**
 ```